bentoml/aws-sagemaker-deploy/README.md

 Sagemaker is a fully managed service for building ML models.
 BentoML provides great support for deploying BentoService to AWS Sagemaker without the additional process and work from users.
 With [BentoML serving framework](https://github.com/bentoml/BentoML) and [bentoctl](https://github.com/bentoml/bentoctl) users can enjoy the performance and scalability of Sagemaker with any popular ML frameworks.

+> **Note:** This operator is compatible with BentoML version 1.0.0 and above.
+For older versions, please switch to the branch `pre-v1.0` and follow the instructions in the README.md.

 ## Table of Contents

    * [Quickstart with bentoctl](#quickstart-with-bentoctl)